LWAYVE/android-sdk/README.md

 }
 ```

 The recorder module has dependencies on some modules which are not available through Maven Central.
-The Jitpack.io repository to your will need to be added's to your app's **build.gradle** if it is not already present.
+The Jitpack.io repository will need to be added to your app's **build.gradle** if it is not already present.

 **Code**